Maybe-zone/SafeClicker/README.md

 1. download the safeclicker.ps1 file (contains the powershell script)
-2. open powershell (recommended not admin) and run the following commands: cd "$env:USERPROFILE\(where you saved it)" Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass (This command allows PowerShell to run scripts just for this session.
+2. open powershell (recommended not admin) and run the following commands: cd "$env:USERPROFILE\(where you saved it)"

+   a.
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
+   b.
+(This command allows PowerShell to run scripts just for this session.
 Use it only with trusted scripts.)

-3. Run .\safeclicker.ps1
+   c.
+Run .\safeclicker.ps1

 YOU have successfully ran safeclicker.ps1